silvernode/bdk/README.md

 ## Creating Kits

 All kits are just directories within the kits directory.
-Each directory has it's own confit with variables which contain file paths to sounds.
+Each directory has it's own config with variables which contain file paths to sounds.
 These sounds are then carried over to BDK and used with hotkeys.

 ## Directory Structures